-5.2.3.4 ADV_SPM.1 Informal TOE security policy model
+5.2.3.7 ADV_SPM.1 Informal TOE Security Policy Model

-ADV_SPM.1.1D The developer shall provide a TSP model.
+ADV_SPM.1.1D The developer shall provide a TSP model. -------------- --

 ADV_SPM.1.2D The developer shall demonstrate correspondence between the functional specification and the TSP model.

-5.2.3.4.2 Content a nd presentation of evidence elements ADV_SPM.1.1C The TSP model shall be informal.
-ADV_SPM.1.2C The TSP model shall describe the rules and characteristics of all policies of the TSP that can be modeled.
+ADV SPM.1.1C The TSP model shall be informal.

+ADV_SPM.1.2C The TSP model shall describe the rules and characteristics of all pollicies of the TSP that can be modeled.

 ADV_SPM.1.3C The TSP model shall include a rationale that demonstrates that it is consistent and complete with respect to all policies of the TSP that can be modeled.

 ADV_SPM.1.4C The demonstration of correspondence between the TSP model and the functional specification shall show that all of the security functions in the functional specification are consistent and complete with respect to the TSP model.

-ADV_SPM.1.1E The evaluator shall confirm that the information provided meets all requirements for content and presentation of evidence.
+ADV_SPM.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.